-- 1. Open the Video Processor frame front access door and remove the Still Store module from slot A5. - 2.
+- 1. Open the Video Processor frame front access door and remove the Still Store module from slot 2. - 2.
 Lay the Still Store module on its left side onto an anti-static surface (with the DIMMs facing up). - 3.
-Carefully remove the two existing DIMMs, and fill the four empty slots with the four new DIMMS provided.
+Fill the two empty slots with the two new DIMMS provided.